unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > All keyboards in the CLDR repository will be in `NFC` form.
 However, users and implementations may produce and consume other normalization forms.
 >
-> Tooling should verify that all possible keystrokes and gestures on the keyboard only produce the specified normalization form.
+> When using `NFC` or `NFD`, tooling should verify that all possible keystrokes, gestures, and transforms on the keyboard only produce the specified normalization form, producing warnings if not.

 _Attribute:_ `layout`